 Certificate in Global Health

-Information Sessions for Spring 2017 Have Been Announced!
+Information Sessions for Fall 2017 Have Been Announced!

 Interested students should attend an upcoming information session.
-All information sessions are held in the Global Studies Conference Room (703 S. Wright Street, 3rd Floor) above the Women's Resources Center.
+All information sessions are held in the Global Studies Conference Room (616 E. Green Street, Suite 201) directly above McDonalds.

 The Certificate in Global Health is open to all undergraduate students at the University of Illinois at Urbana-Champaign.